 Correlator output is written according to the FITS Interferometry Data Interchange Convention (Greisen 2009).
-In addition to the fundamental visibility function measurements and associated meta-data, the FITS files include amplitude and phase calibration measurements, weather data, and editing flags, that are logged at the VLBA stations (Ulvestad 1999).
-AIPS

-(Section 22.1) release 31DEC08 or later is required to handle DiFX data properly.
+In addition to the fundamental visibility function measurements and associated meta-data, the FITS files include amplitude and phase calibration measurements, weather data, and editing flags, derived from data logged at the VLBA stations (Ulvestad 1999).
+AIPS (Section 20.1) release 31DEC08 or later is required to handle DiFX data properly.